Selection

 27.09.2024

-In addition to official climate finance from public funds, Kreditanstalt für Wiederaufbau (KfW) and DEG (Deutsche Investitions- und Entwicklungsgesellschaft) also provide climate-related loans with funds from the market.
-These represent mobilised public climate finance and are not included in the indicator.
-In 2021, the resources mobilised in this way amounted to approximately 2.59 billion euros, compared with 2.55 billion euros the previous year.
-Here too, more funding went towards emissions reduction (58 %) than adaptation (42 %).
+In addition to public climate finance from the federal budget, the KfW Development Bank and the Deutsche Investitions- und Entwicklungsgesellschaft (DEG) provide climate-related loans and financing from market-based resources.
+These so-called mobilised public climate finance flows are not included in the indicator.
+In 2023, these resources amounted to approximately 3.81 billion euros, compared with 3.09 billion euros in the previous year.